thescientist13/eleventy-starter-wcc/README.md

 ### Serve

-To build the site for development and live reloading, run `npm run serve`.
+To build the site for development and live reloading, run `npm start`.